 It’s Planting Time: Start Seeding Indoors!

-Even though winter months have just barely begun, for gardeners, it’s time to start thinking about spring!
+Even though winter months have just barely begun, it’s time to start thinking about spring!
 Growing plants from seeds is an exciting and fulfilling undertaking.
+Utah gardeners; now’s the time to start your seeds inside (also known as seeding indoors).
 If you haven’t done it before, Glover Nursery is here to help.
-Utah gardeners now’s the time to start your seeds inside (also known as seeding indoors).
 We’ve got you covered with all the tips and tricks (& seeds!).

-One of the best benefits of growing from seed is that you have more options than you do when you transplant.
-If you’re looking to grow a lot, it’s typically cheaper too.
-You can start all sorts of seeds indoors, including broccoli, brussels sprouts, cabbage, lettuce, and tomatoes to name a few favorites here at the nursery.
+One of the many benefits when growing from seed is that you have more options than you do when you transplant from starts.
+If you’re looking to grow a lot of vegetables, it’s typically cheaper too.
+You can start all sorts of seeds indoors, including: broccoli, brussels sprouts, cabbage, lettuce, and tomatoes (to name a few favorites here at the nursery).
 As for vegetable gardening, seeds that have a slower root development, like cauliflower, eggplant, and peppers, also benefit from being started indoors.
 But it doesn’t have to stop at vegetables!
-We have a HUGE selection of seeds from veggies to fruits to plants and flowers for your garden.
+We have a HUGE selection of seeds for your garden.
 Visit our Utah garden center to see the entire range of hundreds of choices.

 You may also check out: How to Plant Seeds for a Home Herb Garden

 - First, you’ll want to decide exactly what you want to grow.
 You can visit our nursery to look over the selection, or read through seed catalogs for inspiration.
 Before you buy dozens of seeds, to save on money and potentially wasted food, a few questions to answer first: